jiquan/Data-Open-Access4PLoS-One/README.md

 This website is just a demo for explaining our paper more clearly.
 It has a basic function of prediction.
 You can upload any image with any size for a classifying result.
 However, we strongly recommend that the users should upload the images related with gastroscopy, because our model is for 3 types of gastric precancerous diseases classification, namely, erosion, polyp and ulcer.

-HOW TO USE THE WEBSITE.
+HOW TO USE THE WEBSITE:

 First step: upload an image.
 (We have also upload some test images (images not used in our paper) for this website.
 These images are contained in the folder named "images_for_website" on this github.)

 Second step: click "classify" and wait for the result.

+This website classifies images using CPU, which may cost a few seconds for prediction.